teivah/gosiris/README.md

 * Hierarchy concept between the different actors
 * Become/unbecome principle to modify at runtime the behavior of an actor
 * Capacity to gracefully ask an actor to stop its execution
+* Distributed actor system across the network using an AMQP broker

 ## Hello world
 The gofast hello world is the following: